Vladimirirr/HowVueWorksSealeded/src/ReactiveSystemWithEffect.md

         this.__observer__.trigger('outsideObserverTrigger')
       }
     })
-    // hijack the origin prototype of the arr by inserting the methodsHijacked before its origin prototype arr.__proto__ = methodsHijacked
+    // hijack the origin prototype of the arr by inserting the object methodsHijacked before its origin prototype arr.__proto__ = methodsHijacked
   }
   // begin observing